geludwig/vertiv-power-assist-helper/README.md

 TCPBUFFER = 1024
 ```

-### FLUENTD CONFIG
+### FLUENTD CONFIG (OPTIONAL)
+The TCP/IP stack can be used to send logging messages, for example to Fluentd.
 The following fluentd.config is the most basic example to receive TCP/IP messages in the JSON format.
 ```
 <source>
   @type tcp